 Pros: Faster installation as compared to stones or pavers.
 Concrete probably has the most versatility when it comes to design, as it can mimic other materials that cost so much more, like natural stones, clay tiles, bricks, wood, and many more.
 Value is very good, as concrete costs much less than pavers and stones, yet proper maintenance can be very durable and last for years.
 It is very easy to clean and maintain.
 It can even mimic other decking materials’ properties, like slip resistance and heat reflectivity by utilizing some features available to concrete.

 Cons: The ground underneath concrete can create issues that cause cracks.
 Depending on the quality of concrete, cracks can occur over time and need patching and filling.
 Colors can fade with improper care.
 Professional installation is recommended for this type of pool decking material.

-If you’re planning to start a new project or just need your pool deck repaired and resurfaced, there’s a bunch of pool decking materials you can choose from.
+If you’re planning to start a new project or just need your pool deck repaired and resurfaced, there are a bunch of pool decking materials you can choose from.
 But the most important things to consider are in order: safety, comfort, cost, and aesthetics.
 Do not go for a course and bumpy one, as it is uncomfortable.
 Make sure it has slip-resistant properties.
-Make sure you can walk on it bare-feet during hot seasons.
+Make sure you can walk on its bare feet during hot seasons.
 And lastly, make sure you are satisfied with the new look and feel they would provide to your home.
 Look at your options above, did you find one that’s right for you?